TiesdeKok/Python_NLP_Tutorial/readme.md

 This repository is written to facilitate learning by doing.

-To facilitate this all the materials are written up in a Jupyter Notebook.
+All the material is written up in a Jupyter Notebook.
 See: `NLP_notebook.ipynb`.
 The topics are split up by task description.

 It is best to view the notebook locally or on nbviewer using this link: [click here](https://nbviewer.jupyter.org/github/TiesdeKok/Python_NLP_Tutorial/blob/master/NLP_Notebook.ipynb)

+An `environment.yml` file is provided that you can install using `conda`, this will automatically install all the packages used in the notebook.

+Instructions on how to install the environment are provided here: [Install environment](#installenv)

 ### Not yet familiar with the basic Python syntax?

 Please check out my "Getting started with Python for Research" repository: [click here](https://github.com/TiesdeKok/LearnPythonforResearch)

-<h2 id="usingpython">Using the Jupyter Notebook</h2>
+<h2 id="usingpython">Using Jupyter</h2>

-To run the provided notebook you need to use the Jupyter Notebook.
+To run the provided notebook file you need to use Jupyter Lab or Jupyter Notebook.

 [Jupyter](http://jupyter.org/) comes pre-installed with the Anaconda distribution so you should have everything already installed and ready to go.
+The `environment.yml` will also install Jupyter Lab if you prefer to use that.

 ***What is the Jupyter Notebook?***